yuzhouhe2000/Video_Conference_Enhancer/README.md

 # EE434 Project Update

 A software that receive audio & video input and enhance them in real time.
 Possible application: meeting (using feedback loop in apps like Zoom) and speech/lecture recording/streaming.
 The software will denoise the received audio, adjust EQ and enhance the audio performance based on video infomation.
+In addition, it can do digital zoom or control a pan-tilt camera based on video information.

 Team: Michael Pozzi, Matt Baseheart, Yuzhou He

 ![Flask App](example.jpeg)

+Files:

+    Processor folder: contains the main software

+    etc folder: indivitual modules, test program, and previous versions

+    EE434_Report.pdf: our project report.
+You can find details of our implementations inside

 How it works:

     [Note: 16k Hz for speech detection + single channel for speed.
-Can be adjusted to fit requirement, but demucs model only works at 16K Hz]
+Can be adjusted in program to fit requirement.]

     [Note: the server and client can be run on different or same device, but UDP from Jetson to PC is not supported]